hexalang/Hexa/docs/reference.md

 Color.Other(
 	// NOTE `getNextByte()` is called in source order (left-to-right)
 	// Let's imagine that the file format is binary and stores `a, r, g, b` in that order
-	// Thus reading from the stream in the wrong order would yield invalid color
+	// Thus reading from the stream in the wrong order would yield an invalid color
 	a: getNextByte(),
 	r: getNextByte(),
 	g: getNextByte(),